Should I Become A Certified Legal Nurse Consultant?

 Step 4: Complete a Legal Nurse Consultant Training Program

 Individuals can complete legal nurse consultant training courses or certificate programs.
-Most programs will only accept registered nurses, since students need a clinical nursing background to understand key course materials.
+Most programs will accept only registered nurses; students need a clinical nursing background to understand the course materials.
 Topics covered include medical records review and analysis, legal terminology, forensic nursing, workers' compensation investigations and trial preparation.
 Students may also learn about the practical side of becoming an LNC, such as how to find clients and marketing LNC services.

 - Complete an internship.
 Some legal nurse consulting certificate programs offer internship opportunities.
-Student interns spend a specific amount of hours working with experienced LNCs or attorneys.
+Student interns spend time working with experienced LNCs or attorneys.
 During internships, students gain a better understanding of reviewing medical documents for trials.
-Students also learn about the relationships between LNCs and clients, which is helpful for finding later employment.
+Students also learn about the relationships between LNCs and their clients, which will be helpful in finding employment.

-Certification is not required for registered nurses to work as LNCs.
-Nevertheless, the AALNC recommends that registered nurses seek out certification to demonstrate their training and skills.
-The AALNC requires certification applicants to show proof that they have completed at least 2,000 hours of LNC services during the past five years and pass an exam.
+Certification is not required for registered nurses to work as LNCs, but having this credential demonstrates experience, training and expertise.
+The AALNC requires certification applicants to show proof that they have completed at least 2,000 hours of LNC services during the past five years and to pass an exam.
 Topics on the exam may include elder law, personal injury, risk management, medical malpractice and workers' compensation laws.